BY DAVE PRICE

 20th anniversary of the big flood — The 1998 flood struck in the middle of the night, when a high tide, days of rain and a swelling San Francisquito Creek combined to inundate thousands of homes in Palo Alto, Menlo Park and East Palo Alto.
 The question now, 20 years later, is what have we done as a community to prevent this from happening again?

 Looking at the timeline the Post put together on the 20 years since, it seems like the first decade was spent spinning our wheels.
-In 1999, for example, a ‘group of residents led by attorney John Hanna sued to get the cities of Menlo Park and Palo Alto to remove the Pope-Chaucer Street Bridge, which got clogged with debris during the storm and causes water to back up and flow over the creek’s banks.
-The cities of Palo Alto and Menlo Park settled the suit not by removing the bridge but by paying the plaintiffs a combined $3.5 million — money they didn’t want.
-They wanted the bridge fixed or removed.
+In 1999, for example, a group of residents led by attorney John Hanna sued to get the cities of Menlo Park and Palo Alto to remove the Pope-Chaucer Street Bridge, which got clogged with debris during the storm and caused water to back up and flow over the creek’s banks.
+The cities of Palo Alto and Menlo Park settled the suit by paying the plaintiffs a combined $3.5 million — money they didn’t want.
+They wanted the bridge fixed or removed, which the cities refused to do.

 That was the perfect example of how we wasted the first 10 years after the flood.
-The truth is that it’s time consuming and frustrating to get federal and state permits to build levees, reconstruct bridges and widen the creek channel.
+We’ve also learned that it is time consuming and frustrating to get federal and state permits to build levees, reconstruct bridges and widen the creek channel.

 Now we have an effective agency behind the fight, the San Francisco Creek Joint Powers Authority, and an executive director, Len Materman, who seems adept at navigating the bureaucratic and legal quagmire that hinders effective flood abatement.
 We’re finally starting to see things get done, like the rebuilding of the Highway 101 bridge above the creek and the installation of taller flood walls.
 And more is on the way.